Reds vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Colin Rea (2-3) will take to the mound for the Brewers and make his ninth start of the season.
+- Adrian Houser (1-1) will take to the mound for the Brewers and make his sixth start of the season.

 |Opponent